leemabhena/room_occupancy/docs/conclusion.md

 ### Practical Implementation:

 - **Real-Time Monitoring Systems:** Develop and test occupancy detection systems in live environments to assess performance and make iterative improvements.
-- **User Interface Development:** Create applications or platforms for students to check room availability based on sensor data, directly addressing the initial problem statement.

 ## Conclusion

 The analysis demonstrates that multivariate statistical methods can effectively utilize environmental sensor data to estimate study room occupancy levels.
 Key environmental factors—particularly CO₂ concentration and light intensity—were identified as significant predictors of occupancy.
 While both methodological approaches provided valuable insights, aggregating sensor data by type offered clearer interpretations and practical applicability.

 Addressing the limitations through enhanced data collection and advanced analytical techniques can further improve occupancy estimation models.
 This project lays the groundwork for developing efficient occupancy detection systems, which can significantly enhance student life by streamlining the process of finding available study spaces with desired amenities.

----

-**Revisiting the Research Question:**

-*How can multivariate statistical analysis of environmental sensor data be used to accurately estimate study room occupancy levels, and which environmental factors are most significant in predicting occupancy?*

-**Answer:**

-- **Utilization of Multivariate Analysis:**
-  - By applying PCA and MANOVA, as well as aggregating sensor data followed by MANOVA, we can uncover significant differences in sensor readings across occupancy levels.
-  - These statistical methods help reduce data dimensionality and identify key patterns associated with occupancy.

-- **Significant Environmental Factors:**
-  - **CO₂ Concentration:** The most significant predictor due to its direct correlation with human presence.
-  - **Light Intensity:** Highly indicative of occupancy, reflecting the usage of lighting in occupied rooms.
-  - **Temperature and Sound Levels:** Supportive indicators that, combined with CO₂ and light data, enhance occupancy estimation accuracy.

 ## Final Thoughts